| Visitors Checklist: The temple is located in Sharia al-Karnak, 3 Km NE of

 flora and fauna brought back to Egypt by the Pharaoh during

-- Opposite to the Great Festival Temple, lies the Sacred Lake;
+his campaign in Syria.
+Opposite to the Great Festival Temple, lies the Sacred Lake;

 a tranquil lake, where ancient priests purified themselves in